Aamantamboli/AWS/eks-auto-mode-demo/README.md

-Hello\!
-Great job on getting all the tools set up.
-Here is the complete `README.md` file for your practical demonstration, ready for you to copy and use.

 ## **Amazon EKS Auto Mode: Cost-Efficient Scaling Demonstration**

 This guide provides a step-by-step practical demonstration of how to provision an Amazon EKS cluster in **Auto Mode** and showcase its automatic scaling and cost-efficiency using Karpenter.